 - 1. The conduct or communication has the purpose or effect of demanding sexual favors in exchange for benefits; - 2.
 Submission to or rejection of the conduct or communication is used as the basis for educational decisions affecting a student or employment or assignment of staff; - 3.
-The conduct or communication is so severe, persistent or pervasive that it has the purpose or effect of unreasonably interfering with a student's educational performance or with an employee's ability to perform their job; or creates an intimidating, offensive or hostile educational or working environment.
+The conduct or communication is so severe, persistent or pervasive that it has the purpose or effect of unreasonably interfering with a student's educational performance or with an employee's ability to perform his/her job; or creates an intimidating, offensive or hostile educational or working environment.
 Relevant factors to be considered will include, but not be limited to, did the individual view the environment as hostile; was it reasonable to view the environment as hostile; the nature of the conduct; how often the conduct occurred and how long it continued; age and sex of the complainant; whether the alleged harasser was in a position of power over the student or staff member subjected to the harassment; number of individuals involved; age of the alleged harasser; where the harassment occurred; and other incidents of sexual harassment at the College involving the same or other students or staff.

-Examples of sexual harassment may include, but not be limited to, physical touching; graffiti of a sexual nature; display or distribution of sexually explicit drawings, pictures and written materials; sexual gestures or obscene jokes; touching oneself sexually; making inappropriate sexual comments; or spreading rumors about or rating other students or others as to appearance, sexual orientation, sexual activity or sexual performance.
+Examples of sexual harassment may include, but not be limited to, physical touching; of graffiti of a sexual nature, displaying or distribution of sexually explicit drawings, pictures and written materials; sexual gestures or obscene jokes; touching oneself sexually; of making inappropriate sexual comments; talking about one's sexuality in front of others or spreading rumors about or rating other students or others as to appearance, sexual activity or performance.

 All complaints about behavior that may violate this policy shall be promptly investigated.
-Any student or employee who has knowledge of conduct in violation of this policy or feels they are a victim of sexual harassment must immediately report their concerns to the compliance officer or department supervisor who has overall responsibility for all investigations or any College administrator.
+Any student or employee who has knowledge of conduct in violation of this policy or feels he/she is they are a victim of sexual harassment must immediately report his/her their concerns to the compliance officer or department supervisor who has overall responsibility for all investigations or any College administrator.
 A student may also report concerns to an instructor or counselor who will promptly notify the appropriate College official.
 The student or staff member who initiated the complaint shall be notified of the findings of the investigation and, if appropriate, that remedial action has been taken.